mami-project/pathspider/README.md

 ECN-Spider is an active measurement tool, built in a modular manner using mPlane components and an associated client, to test Explicit Congestion Notification (ECN) connectivity failures and readiness for ECN negotiation.

 ## Requirements
- * Quality of Flow (QoF) : https://github.com/britram/qof/wiki/Howto
+ * Quality of Flow (QoF), use the `develop` branch : https://github.com/britram/qof/wiki/Howto
  * Scamper (contains tracebox) : https://github.com/fp7mplane/components/blob/master/scamper/source/scamper.tar.gz

 ## Installation